plyalyut/Rocket-League-1v1-Agent/README.md

-# RLBotPythonExample
-Example of a python bot using the RLBot framework
+# Rocket League 1v1 Agent
+A Deep Learning attempt to train a Rocket League agent to successfully perform in 1v1 settings.

-## Quick Start
+## To Load
-The easiest way to start a python bot is demonstrated here! https://youtu.be/YJ69QZ-EX7k
+The easiest way to start the bot is demonstrated here! https://youtu.be/YJ69QZ-EX7k

 It shows you how to:
 - Install the RLBot GUI
-- Use it to create a new bot

 ## Changing the bot